saikiranterala/StatsBrew/README.md

 ## 🧪 Testing

 Tests are not currently included.
-Suggested coverage:

-- Data validation
-- Statistical computation (unit tests)
-- Component rendering (React Testing Library)

 ---

-## 📜 License

-MIT License (Add a `LICENSE` file to officially declare this)

 ---